VirgileZZZ/Spotafy/README.md

 **Lyrics show as garbled characters.**
 Save the `.lrc` as UTF-8 if possible.
 The server also handles UTF-16 and falls back to Windows-1252, but UTF-8 is the most reliable.

-**"Add sounds" finds nothing or an install fails.**
-Make sure you have an internet connection.
-The first install also downloads the `yt-dlp` tool, which can take a few seconds — if it can't reach GitHub (firewall/proxy), the install fails; allow Node.js through your firewall and try again.
-YouTube occasionally changes its site, which can temporarily break downloads; deleting the `bin/` folder forces a fresh `yt-dlp` to be fetched, which usually resolves it.

-**A downloaded track has no cover or no lyrics.**
-The cover comes from the video's thumbnail, saved as a `.webp` next to the track; if it's missing, the download of that image failed (harmless — playback still works).
-Lyrics are looked up on LRCLIB by title and only exist if a match is found, so some tracks simply won't have them.

 ---

 ## Privacy

-The **core player** runs entirely locally: your files never leave your machine, there is no telemetry and no analytics, and the only LAN traffic is between your browser/phone and your own computer.
+Everything runs locally.
+Your files never leave your machine, there is no telemetry, no analytics, and no external network calls.
+The only network traffic is between your browser/phone and your own computer on your LAN.

-Two optional features reach the internet, and only when you choose to use them:
-- **"Add sounds"** contacts YouTube (to search and download), GitHub (once, to fetch the `yt-dlp` tool), and LRCLIB (to look up lyrics).
-- **Discord broadcast** connects to Discord once you enable and start the bot.

-If you use neither feature, no external network calls are made.

 ---